-(DISCLAIMER: ACTUAL AMOUNT OF LUCK NOT SCIENTIFICALLY DETERMINED BY ANY EXTERNAL MEASUREMENTS)
+(DISCLAIMER: ACTUAL AMOUNT OF LUCK NOT SCIENTIFICALLY DETERMINED BY ANY VERIFIABLE MEASUREMENTS)

 Ideally, keep these KSSS spores refrigerated, where they will happily last a couple of years.
-Don’t let them freeze though!
+Magic mushroom spores are tough like that – don’t let them freeze though!
 Failing that, you can keep them in a nice dark cupboard where they’ll be just fine for at least six months.
 They’re pretty simple to store.
 You can even use them multiple times, just replace the needle cap back on (don’t remove the needle as that’s one more chance for contaminants to get in there), and the next time you go to use them, heat the needle up with a lighter until it glows red.
 Simple!
 You could even put them back into the supplied bag if that’s your jam.

 All microscopy samples have been produced using a flowhood in order to make sure that what you see under the microscope is exactly what’s supposed to be there and nothing else – just premium spores.